Becoming a member of Pacific Coast Flyers is EASY!

 All club members are required to complete a total of 2 PCF approved safety training events per year.
 This requirement keeps our insurance rates low and our coverage high.
 With some of the lowest insurance costs in the industry this is a major reason our operating costs are as low as they are.
 This also promotes a general atmosphere that is based on safe practices and minimizing risks.
 We have an excellent safety record and maintaining it is important to PCF.
 To learn more about the PCF Safety Program CLICK HERE

 Pacific Coast Flyers is always interested in potentially expanding our fleet to include a more diverse array of available aircraft.
-If you own or know someone who owns an aircraft that would be a good addition to our fleet please get in touch with us regarding a great opportunity to join an excellent community and to potentially earn money back or subsidize the cost of ownership while gaining access to a fleet of high quality aircraft.
+If you own or know someone who owns an aircraft that would be a good addition to our fleet you can learn about leaseback opportunities with PCF HERE and Contact Us regarding a great opportunity to join an excellent community and to potentially earn money back or subsidize the cost of ownership while gaining access to a fleet of high quality aircraft.